hobbit-project/SpatialBenchmark/README.md

 * Mimicking Algorithm Seed: The seed value for a mimicking algorithm.

+* Population of generated data (number on instances)

 * Percentage of points to keep from source trace: one can restrict the number of points to consider due to the possibly very large number of points per Trace

-* Population of generated data (number on instances)
+* Data Generator (TomTom or Spaten)

+* Type of geometry to be generated as target dataset (LineString or Polygon)